tenioe/open-weather-api/README.md

 ### Our Definition of Done :heavy_check_mark:

 1. Sprints are documented.
 2. Each feature has a test case.

-2. Each feature has a test case.

 3. Framework has been reviewed by stakeholders.
 4. Kanban accurately represnets our project state.
 5. Test cases exit for each feature.

-### Project Architecture
-- **The program will use Service Object Model to represent the various API requests.**
-1. DTO: Classes whcih represent the various requests to be made.
-2. ConnectionManager: A class which handles the connection to the live system and collecting the response.
-3. Injector: A class responsible for injecting the payload into weather DTOs

 ### Sprint 0
 #### The Product Backlog